junchen-fu/DIGER/README.md

 **Target:** Before **SIGIR 2026** (conference begins **July 20, 2026**), we plan to publish:

-- [ ] **Runnable code** — including configs and pre-trained checkpoints needed to reproduce the paper
+- [ ] **Runnable code** — including configs and pre-trained rq-vae checkpoints needed to reproduce the paper
 - [ ] **Dataset** — processed data and embeddings, with setup instructions in the README

 ## Repository Structure